info@trafalgarproperty.group

 Audit Committee

 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 It will receive and review reports from the Group’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The audit committee will meet not less than four times in each financial year and will have unrestricted access to the Group’s auditors.
-Members of the audit committee are James Dubois*, who will act as chairman of the committee, and Norman Lott.

 Remuneration Committee